 This is a type of email email I get far too often.
 The shame, stigma, and isolation surrounding high-conflict divorce can make co-parenting a nightmare.
 I have witnessed the contentious struggles and trauma of overwhelmed now-single parents whose lives are upended following divorce.
 Although you bear the pain of seeing your kids less and having your life dictated by a court order, there is hope for moving forward and defining your Plan B.

 Many of you are here by way of my earlier post, “Forget Co-Parenting With a Narcissist.
-Do This Instead,” which has been viewed more than 700,000 times.
+Do This Instead,” which has over 1 million views.

 Why is this topic relevant?
 Because the stigma around high-conflict divorce is real, and the effects are toxic: